Questions and answers on COVID-19: Travelling

 - use a face mask (preferably a medical face mask or FFP2 respirator) in situations where physical distancing cannot be maintained.

-Travellers who develop any symptoms compatible with COVID-19 during or after travel should self-isolate and seek medical advice and testing for SARS-CoV-2 to exclude a diagnosis of COVID-19.
+Travellers who develop any symptoms compatible with COVID-19 during or after travel should self-isolate and seek medical advice and test for SARS-CoV-2 to exclude a diagnosis of COVID-19.

-There may be a risk of infection with SARS-CoV-2 while travelling, so standard prevention measures should be followed (see ‘3.
-What precautions should I take if I need to travel?’).
+There may be a risk of infection with SARS-CoV-2 while travelling, so standard prevention measures should be followed.

 ECDC, in collaboration with other relevant EU agencies, has developed joint guidance for the aviation, cruise ship and railway sectors for use during the pandemic, including advice on non-pharmaceutical interventions while travelling, the cleaning and disinfection of premises and managing a COVID-19 case on board.